 The final text of the Volcker Rule contained provisions to the effect that collateralized debt obligations ("CDOs"), including pooled trust preferred securities, would have to be sold prior to July 15, 2015.
-The practical implication of this rule provision, which was not expected by the industry, was that those instruments could no longer be accorded "held-to-maturity" accounting treatment but would have to be switched to "available-for-sale" accounting, and that all covered CDOs, regardless of the accounting classification, would need to be adjusted to fair value through an other-than-temporary-impairment non-cash charge to earnings.
+The practical implication of this rule provision, which was not expected by the industry, was that those instruments could no longer be accorded "held-to-maturity" accounting treatment but would have to be switched to "available-for-sale" accounting, and that all covered CDOs, regardless of the accounting classification, would need to be adjusted to fair value through an other-than-temporary impairment non-cash charge to earnings.
 On January 14, 2014, federal banking agencies released an interim final rule regarding the Volcker Rule's impact on trust preferred CDOs, which included a nonexclusive list of CDOs backed by trust preferred securities that depository institutions will be permitted to continue to hold.
 All of the trust preferred securities owned by Old National are on this list and held as "available-for-sale".
+However, Old National does have one mutual fund totaling \$0.8 million that will have to be divested.
 In December 2014, the Federal Reserve granted a one year extension on divestiture to July 2016.
-An additional one year extension is expected to be approved, which would extend the conformance period to July 2017.
+The Federal Reserve also announced its intention to grant an additional one year extension of the conformance period to July 2017.
 Any unrealized losses associated with these instruments have already impacted our capital.

 The Durbin Amendment.
 The Dodd-Frank Act included provisions (the "Durbin Amendment") which restrict interchange fees to those which are "reasonable and proportionate" for certain debit card issuers and limits the ability of networks and issuers to restrict debit card transaction routing.
 The Federal Reserve issued final rules implementing the Durbin Amendment on June 29, 2011.
 In the final rules, interchange fees for debit card transactions were capped at \$0.21 plus five basis points in order to be eligible for a safe harbor such that the fee is conclusively determined to be reasonable and proportionate.
 The interchange fee restrictions contained in the Durbin Amendment, and the rules promulgated thereunder, apply to debit card issuers with \$10 billion or more in total consolidated assets.
-We exceeded \$10 billion in assets during the second quarter of 2014 and will be subject to these interchange fee restrictions beginning July 1, 2015.
+We exceeded \$10 billion in assets during the second quarter of 2014 and became subject to these interchange fee restrictions beginning July 1, 2015.
+The Durbin Amendment negatively impacted debit card and ATM fees by approximately \$5.4 million, pre-tax, in the second half of 2015.